- Membership Options

-With the start of its current cycle, the National Association of REALTORS® adjusted the Code of Ethics requirement to a two-year cycle, which will end December 31, 2018.
+With the start of its current cycle, the National Association of REALTORS® adjusted the Code of Ethics requirement to a three-year cycle, which will end December 31, 2021.

 MCAR will be offering numerous classes throughout the coming year, many of which will also provide continuing education credit for the 5/31/2018 PA license renewal cycle.

 In addition to courses offered through MCAR, training may be completed through home study, correspondence, classroom courses, or online courses including NAR's no-cost online option.
 (NOTE: NAR's course fulfills member's Code of Ethics training requirement, but does not count toward continuing education credit for Pennsylvania state licensing requirements)

 Membership in the National Association of REALTORS® ensures that the real estate professional identified by the REALTOR® symbol has subscribed to the NAR Code of Ethics.
 REALTOR® members are required as a condition of membership to attend training on Professional Standards practices and procedures once every four years in order to retain active membership status.
 Read the REALTOR® Pledge of Performance and Service.

 REALTOR® members commit to business integrity and a sense of fair dealing.
 Certain rights, privileges, and requirements are afforded to REALTOR® members as well as the general public with respect to the Code of Ethics and Arbitration procedures.

 MCAR's Professionalism Task Force developed a list of courtesies, known as the "Principles of Practice," which were designed to serve as the basis for acceptable professional behavior by MCAR REALTORS®.
 While these standards of conduct cannot be used as the basis for a professional standards complaint, they are intended to augment the Code of Ethics subscribed to by all REALTOR® Members.